 The following section provides a comparison of the participation and associated expenditures in BAWSCA's Core and Subscription Programs each year since FY 2001-02.
-In FY 2022-23, overall expenditures increased by 34% from the previous fiscal year.
-The main reason for this increase is due to a large uptick in Lawn Be Gone rebates issued and increased participation and activity in the Water Loss Management Program.
-In comparison to the \$147,243 expended in FY 2001-02, when BAWSCA first began offering regional programs, total expenditures are currently up by 866%, reflecting the increased focus on water conservation among the BAWSCA member agencies.
+In FY 2023-24, overall expenditures decreased by 3% from the previous fiscal year.
+In comparison to the \$147,243 expended in FY 2001-02, when BAWSCA first began offering regional programs, total expenditures are currently up by 838%, reflecting the increased focus on water conservation among the BAWSCA member agencies.
 BAWSCA will continue to evaluate the effectiveness of each of its conservation program offerings as part of its Regional Water Conservation Program management.